thecrypticace/intelephense/README.md

 # Intelephense

-A PHP static code analysis library implemented in typescript.
+A PHP static code analysis library implemented in Typescript.

 ## Design Goals

-* High peformance for real-time analysis of source code within an IDE.
+* Support features defined by the Language Server Protocol.
-* Developed for use in VSCode and other IDEs that are compatible with the Language Server Protocol.
+* High performance for real-time analysis of source code within an IDE.
 * Modern browser and nodejs compatibility.

 ## Interface